-As of March 31, 2010, the Company was committed for future minimum rent under the lease for its former manufacturing, warehouse and administrative space, net of sublease income, plus subsidy payments by the Company to the sublessor, through December 31, 2010.
-The present value of the future minimum rent under the lease, net of sublease income, was charged to general and administrative expenses in connection with the Company's continuing operations.
-The minimum rent payments are as follows:
+As of June 30, 2010, the Company was committed for future minimum rent under the lease for its former manufacturing, warehouse and administrative space through December 31, 2010.
+The rent is calculated at fair value and was amortized against deferred rent over the period.
+The future minimum rent payments are as follows: